saadz-khan/SpotDown/README.md

 Install the dependencies using `pip install -r requirements.txt`

 ## 6. Prerequisite
+**This part is a one time setup.
+Note down your API-keys and keep them to yourself**
 - Sign in to the spotify developers dashboard [here](https://developer.spotify.com/dashboard/login) and create, name a project to get the `client_id` and `client_secret`.
 - Sign in to the google-api developers console [here](https://console.cloud.google.com/apis).
 - Go to the `Library` and search `Youtube Data API v3` and click `Enable this API`.